usaid-cs/yesterday-i-learned/random.md

 1. Want to quit, make sure [you have an exit strategy first](http://www.reddit.com/r/askreddit/comments/58iwh8/_/d90ro0u?context=1000).
 1. ["Worker"](https://news.ycombinator.com/item?id=12818361), in the UK, is a lower class of Employee, essentially contractors with indefinite contract lengths.
 1. [Allspice](https://en.wikipedia.org/wiki/Allspice) is a plant, [Hospice](https://en.wikipedia.org/wiki/Hospice) is a clinic for the chronically ill, [Old Spice](https://en.wikipedia.org/wiki/Old_Spice) is a brand of deodorant.
-1. Even when [pretending to play the piano](http://steponerehab.com/how-you-can-rewire-your-brain/), the group had motor skills improve despite not having played the piano.
-This shows the brain's mental training has the ability to change the physical properties of itself.
 1. To get memory protection, you need special ECC RAM.
 [Don't use Btrfs](http://superuser.com/questions/959431/how-to-fix-bit-rot-back-up-strategy) with non-ECC RAM either, because you know it'll try to recover, and recover incorrectly.
 1. Also related to ECC memory, "compared to the sea level, the rate of neutron flux is 3.5 times higher at 1.5 km (...)"
 1. [To start a headless VirtualBox image, hold the shift key while clicking start.](https://forums.virtualbox.org/viewtopic.php?f=6&t=51732)